DevOpsS21-Promotions/promotions/README.md

-.coveragerc         - settings file for code coverage options .gitignore          - this will ignore vagrant and other metadata files dot-env-example     - copy to .env to use environment variables requirements.txt    - list if Python libraries required by your code config.py           - configuration parameters setup.cfg           - nosetests configuration file LICENSE             - Apache 2.0
+.coveragerc         - settings file for code coverage options .gitignore          - this will ignore vagrant and other metadata files .travis.yml         - travis configuration file dot-env-example     - copy to .env to use environment variables requirements.txt    - list if Python libraries required by your code manifest.yml        - ibm cloud foundry configuration file runtime.txt         - python version to be used at runtime Procfile            - a command to run by the container config.py           - configuration parameters setup.cfg           - nosetests configuration file LICENSE             - Apache 2.0